A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: Introduction

+denote the decreasing sequence of the masses of particles alive at time $t$.
+Then $\Xsd := \Big(\Xsd(t), t\geq 0\Big)$ is \emph{an OU type growth-fragmentation process}.
+The precise definition of our model is given in Section~\ref{Ch4:sec:construction}.

-where $\Xsd(t)$ is viewed as the decreasing sequence of the size of the particles alive at time $t$.
-For every $x\in\R_+= (0,\infty)$, let $\Ps_{x}$ denote for the law of $\Xsd$ with initial value $\Xsd(0)=(x,0,\ldots)\in \co$.
-The process $\Xsd$ further satisfies the following properties: \begin{enumerate}[label=(\bf P\arabic{*}), ref=(\bf P\arabic{*}),leftmargin=3.0em] \item (The branching property) For every sequence $\mathbf{x} = (x_1,x_2, \ldots) \in \co$, the process $\Xsd$ starting from $\Xsd(0)= \mathbf{x}$ has the same law as the union of the elements, arranged in decreasing order, of a family of independent OU type growth-fragmentations $(\Xs^{[i]})_{i\geq 1}$, where each $\Xs^{[i]}$ has distribution $\Ps_{x_i}$. \item (The OU property) There exists an certain index $\dOU\in \R$, such that for every $x \in \R_+$, the distribution of the rescaled process $(x^{\expp{-\dOU t}} \Xsd (t) )_{t\geq 0}$ under $\Ps_{1}$ is $\Ps_{x}$. \end{enumerate} The branching property indicates that the fragments evolve independently one of the others.
+Let $\co$ be the space of decreasing null sequences (that converge to $0$), endowed with the $\ell^{\infty}$-norm.
+We prove that our process $\Xsd$ is a $\co$-valued Markov process which possesses a c\`adl\`ag version, and moreover satisfies the following two properties.
+For every $x\in\R_+ := (0,\infty)$, let $\Ps_{x}$ denote the law of $\Xsd$ with initial value $\Xsd(0)=(x,0,\ldots)\in \co$. \begin{enumerate}[label=(\textbf{P\arabic{*}}), ref=(\textbf{P\arabic{*}}),leftmargin=3.0em] \item (Branching property) For every sequence $\mathbf{x} = (x_1,x_2, \ldots) \in \co$, the process $\Xsd$ starting from $\Xsd(0)= \mathbf{x}$ has the same law as the union of the elements, arranged in decreasing order, of a family of independent OU type growth-fragmentations $(\Xs^{[i]})_{i\geq 1}$, where each $\Xs^{[i]}$ has distribution $\Ps_{x_i}$. \item (OU property) With $\dOU\in \R$ being the index appeared in \eqref{Ch4:eq:OU1}, for every $x \in \R_+$, the distribution of the rescaled process $(x^{\expp{-\dOU t}} \Xsd (t) )_{t\geq 0}$ under $\Ps_{1}$ is $\Ps_{x}$. \end{enumerate} The branching property indicates that the fragments evolve independently from one another.
 The OU property is due to the scaling property of the exponential of an OU type process (a direct consequence of \eqref{Ch4:eq:OU1}).
-For comparison, recall that a \emph{self-similar growth-fragmentation} $\mathbf{Y}$ (in particular it can be a self-similar fragmentation) fulfills the same branching property, but a different scaling property: namely, for a certain index $\alpha\in \R$, the rescaled process $(x \mathbf{Y} (x^{\alpha}t) )_{t\geq 0}$ under $\Ps_{1}$ is $\Ps_{x}$; see Theorem~2 in \cite{Bertoin:GF-Markovian} and Definition~2 in \cite{Berestycki:Frag-Ranked}.
-Note that, the special case $\theta=0$ of our model coincides with \emph{homogeneous} growth-fragmentations (self-similar with $\alpha=0$); however, the OU type scaling property with $\theta\neq 0$ does not have an analogue in (pure) fragmentations.
+For comparison, note that a \emph{self-similar growth-fragmentation} $\mathbf{Y}$ (including the case of pure fragmentations) fulfills the same branching property, but a different scaling property: for a certain index $\alpha\in \R$, the rescaled process $(x \mathbf{Y} (x^{\alpha}t) )_{t\geq 0}$ under $\Ps_{1}$ is $\Ps_{x}$; see \cite[Theorem~2]{Bertoin:GF-Markovian} and \cite[Definition~2]{Berestycki:Frag-Ranked}.
+The special case $\theta=0$ of our model coincides with \emph{homogeneous} growth-fragmentations (self-similar with $\alpha=0$).